-In the aim of facilitating annual seaborne trade growth on average 9.2% of Bangladesh, government has established 3rd seaport Payra to accommodate the foreseeable trade volume and support the neighbors in accessing the port facilities in the South Asian region [11].
+In the aim of facilitating annual seaborne trade growth on average 9.2% of Bangladesh, government has established 3rd seaport Payra to accommodate the foreseeable trade volume and support the neighbors in accessing the port facilities in the South Asian region.
 Government has taken Short, Mid & Long Term Plan to develop a state of art modern sea port by 2023.
-Greatly, potentiality of newly established Payra port is looking forward to build transport network as alternative of deep seaport in the region.
+Greatly, potentiality of newly established Payra Port is looking forward to build transport network as alternative of deep seaport in the region.
 In addition, port will arrange the supply of coal to the nearby coal fired power plant.
-Having in mind, port will connect with the capital city Dhaka and neighbor countries Nepal, Bhutan and India by rail network that will assist to promote the intermodal network.
+Having in mind, port will connect with the capital city Dhaka and neighbor countries Nepal, Bhutan and India by rail network that will assist to promote the intermodal network

-3.4 Off-dock, ICD and ICT
+3.4 Off-dock, ICD and Inland Container Terminal

-BIWTA (Bangladesh Inland Water Transport Authority) and CPA jointly built first RICT in Bangladesh named PICT (Pangaon inland container terminal) [12] in 2013 that expected to play a positive role in the country's economic development by opening up a new horizon in the transportation of exported and imported goods through waterways and it is followed by another private RICT in Munshiganj by Summit Group in 2016.
-Both RICTs are planned to reduce the pressure of transporting cargo by truck and in Dhaka-Chittagong container highway and representing Chittagong port near the capital city Dhaka for assisting shipper consignee to catch the shipment schedule timely.
-Furthermore, Chittagong Custom House [13] listed 14 no's off-dock in Chittagong for import export activities, in addition, managing Dhaka ICD, shipper premises of all over the country also specialized cargo at anywhere in the quota of others.
+Bangladesh Inland Water Transport Authority (BIWTA) and the Chittagong Port Authority (CPA) jointly built first RICT in Bangladesh named Pangaon Inland Container Terminal -PICT in 2013 that expected to play a positive role in the country's economic development by opening up a new horizon in the transportation of exported and imported goods through waterways and it is followed by another private RICT in Munshiganj by Summit Group in 2016.
+Both RICTs are planned to reduce the pressure of transporting cargo by truck and container in Dhaka -Chittagong highway and representing Chittagong port near the capital city Dhaka for assisting shipper consignee to catch the shipment schedule timely.
+Furthermore, Chittagong Custom House listed 14 no's off-dock in Chittagong for import export activities, in addition, managing Dhaka ICD, shipper premises of all over the country also specialized cargo at anywhere in the quota of others.
 In fact, Chittagong port does not handle any export stuffing of container where off-docks are doing excellent maritime logistics support to the port.

-In the port industry, vessels are getting bigger, and economic ebbs and flows constantly alter the volume of cargo [14].
-In this connection, ports are expected to adapt in the growth that is exciting to port users also for the port authorities to collaborate with the government or private investors to enhance the capacity and improve the port efficiency by installing latest handling equipments and train the port operator as per world standard and indicators related to port development.
-All of the Bangladeshi ports are in a position and have the plan to improve their efficiency by PPP (public private partnership) and international collaboration with the renowned terminal operators of the world.
+In the port industry, vessels are getting bigger, and economic ebbs and flows constantly alter the volume of cargo (Gibson 2016).
+In this connection, ports are expected to adapt in the growth that is exciting to port users also for the port authorities' to collaborate with the government or private investors to enhance the capacity and improving the port efficiency by installing latest handling equipment's and train the port operator as per world standard and indicators related to port development.
+All of the Bangladeshi ports are in a position and have the plan to improve their efficiency by Public Private Partnership -PPP and international collaboration with the renowned terminal operators of the world.